 The Radisson Blu Glasgow features award-winning architecture, boasting a stunning atrium and rooms with wall-to-ceiling windows

 Londonderry (Contemporary) - Northern Ireland

-This modern, centrally-located hotel provides a perfect base for exploring Limerick.
-Examine what wonders Limerick has to offer from this hotel.
+The George Hotel Limerick is a modern, centrally-located boutique hotel and provides the perfect base for exploring what wonders Limerick has to offer.

 Killarney (Traditional) - Ireland

 In the heart of the town centre, the Killarney Plaza Hotel and Spa overlooks Killarney National Park and is the perfect location to enjoy the stunning scenery and the local 'craic.'